hardingrichard/ci-ms1-blemishfreedetailing/README.md

 The website consists of 5 pages all of which have 3 features which appear consistently on each page.

 #### Navigation Bar
-<li>responsive to smaller screens with use of a hamburger menu toggler with dropdown to each page</li>
+* Responsive to smaller screens with use of a hamburger menu toggler with dropdown to each page, allows user to easily click to navigate rather than having small links squeezed into a tiny area
-<li># User Story referenced: 7, 18</li>
+* User Story referenced: 7, 18
 <img src="documents/features/navbar.png" alt="navigation bar screenshot">

 #### Hero Image
-<li>large image used to capture the users attention with 75% of the viewport to encourage scrolling</li>
+* Large image used to capture the users attention with 75% of the viewport to encourage scrolling
 <img src="documents/features/hero-section.png" alt="hero image screenshot">

 #### Footer
-<li>social media logos that links the user direct to social pages, accompanied with copyright message</li>
+* Social media logos that links the user direct to social pages, accompanied with copyright message
-<li># User Story referenced: 5</li>
+* User Story referenced: 5
 <img src="documents/features/footer.png" alt="footer screenshot">